-Choose menu "static routing", you can configure the static route in the next screen (shown in
+Choose menu "Static Routing", and you can configure the static route in the next screen, shown in Figure 4-56.

-Figure 4-59).
 A static route is a pre-determined path that network information must travel to reach a specific host or network.

-Figure 4-59 Static Routing
+Figure 4-56 Static Routing

-To add static routing entries:
+To add static routing entries, follow the steps below.

-1. Click Add New... shown in Figure 4-59, you will see the following screen.
+1. Click Add New... shown in Figure 4-56, you will see the following screen Figure 4-57.

-Figure 4-60 Add or Modify a Static Route Entry
+Figure 4-57 Add or Modify a Static Route Entry

-- 2. Enter the following data: - Destination IP Address The Destination IP Address is the address of the network or host that you want to assign to a static route. - > Subnet Mask - The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - ➤ Gateway - This is the IP Address of the gateway device that allows for contact between the Router and the network or host. - 3.
-Select Enabled or Disabled for this entry on the Status pull-down list. - 4.
+- 2. Enter the following data. - Destination IP Address The Destination IP Address is the address of the network or host that you want to assign to a static route. - Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - Gateway This is the IP Address of the gateway device that allows for contact between the Router and the network or host. - 3.
+Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click the Save button to make the entry take effect.